 The experts at Banner – University Medical Center Phoenix's Cavanagh Heart Center offer a wide range of options to treat peripheral artery disease, which can lead to a stroke or a heart attack.

 An effective way to treat peripheral artery disease is through lifestyle changes: smoking cessation, healthy diet and exercise.

 Medical therapy is another option.
 A cardiologist or vascular surgeon may prescribe medication to manage pain, clotting, cholesterol, blood pressure, or diabetes.

 If lifestyle changes and medications are not working, a cardiologist, interventional radiologist or a vascular surgeon can perform a minimally invasive procedure to reduce plaque buildup.
-Our Cavanagh Heart Center physicians have performed thousands of procedures to treat peripheral artery disease.
+The Cavanagh Heart Center physicians have performed thousands of procedures to treat peripheral artery disease.

 We offer several types of procedures performed with local anesthesia and a mild sedative:

 Artherectomy - A long, thin tube called a catheter is placed into the artery through a small incision in the leg or arm.
 The catheter has a sharp blade on the tip, which is placed in the blocked artery blockage.
 When activated, the blade removes plaque from the artery, creating a wider channel for blood to flow.